Lernstick/Lernstick-Bridge/TEST_SETUP.md

 permanently stored.
 For setting up Lernstick Bridge for production see  (TODO).

 ## Requirements
- * A server running Docker and docker-compose
+ * A server running recent versions of Docker and docker-compose (tested with Docker 20.10.8 and docker-compose 1.29.2)
  * A device with a TPM, Secure Boot and Debian 11 installed
  * The device and server should be in the same network